CGurity/SDA/en/_activities/0203-Acceptable-use-policy-for-accounts-and-passwords.md

 * To which people this policy impact: generally all members of the organization and allies who work on specific projects are included.
 * What equipment this policy impact:
-   * If there is only equipment include that is owned by the organization or if it also includes the equipment owned by the members of the organization used for professional purposes (work model *Bring your own device* - BYOD).
+   * If there is only devices include that is owned by the organization or if it also includes the devices owned by the members of the organization used for professional purposes (work model *Bring your own device* - BYOD).
-   * If it includes computers and/or phones and other mobile equipment.
+   * If it includes computers and/or phones and other mobile devices.
 * What type of digital services covers: whether it includes email, general internet use, social networks or any other service that is relevant to the organization.
 A valid option can also be all services that are used to work in the organization.

 In this section, the contents of section (1) of the policy template for acceptable use of computers, accounts, and passwords should be discussed, modified and approved.
 It is very important that the provisions established in this and the other policies developed are aligned with the rest, in this case with the data protection policy which can provide help when deciding specific guidelines.

-### 2. Equipment responsibility
+### 2. Device responsibility
-> Who is responsible for implementing and maintaining security measures in the equipment?
+> Who is responsible for implementing and maintaining security measures in the devices?

-Discuss, modify and approve the content of section (2) of the policy template for acceptable use of equipment, accounts, and passwords that deals with the ownership of the equipment and the responsibilities for using them and reporting incidents.
+Discuss, modify and approve the content of section (2) of the policy template for acceptable use of devices, accounts, and passwords that deals with the ownership of the equipment and the responsibilities for using them and reporting incidents.
 * The most notable variation in this step depends on whether the organization has its own equipment, all the equipment are owned by the members of the organization (BYOD) or a mixture of both modalities.
 In the template, there are several examples that can be reduced to the particular case of the organization executing the activity.

-### 3. General equipment use
+### 3. General Device use
-> What are the general safety measures and directives on the management of equipment?
+> What are the general safety measures and directives on the management of devices?

 Discuss, modify and approve the content of section (3) of the policy template for acceptable use of computers, accounts, and passwords.
 Some of the most important aspects discussed in this section are:

-* Authentication means for equipment such as passwords or biometrics.
+* Authentication means for devices such as passwords or biometrics.
-* Blocking equipment when left unattended.
+* Blocking devices when left unattended.
-* Sharing credentials for equipment access.
+* Sharing credentials for user device access.
 * Operating system updates.
 * Use of pirated software.
 * Considerations against malware infection.
 * Disk encryption.
   * On computers.
   * On cell phones and other mobile devices
-* Use of equipment for purposes other than the work of the organization.
+* Use of devices for purposes other than the work of the organization.
 * Use Antivirus and Antimalware.

-#### Equipment Acceptable Use Directives
+#### User Device Acceptable Use Directives

 Discuss, modify and approve the section of directives in section (3) of the corresponding policy template.
 It is ideal that the group has prior knowledge of specific security issues, being the optimal case to have this discussion after the completion of a digital security workshop, and as each aspect worked in this manual is covered, you can discuss how to implement this concept or tool to the corresponding policy.
 Take for examples those listed in the template that can be used as they appear, edited or eliminated are, among others:

 * The mandatory use of user passwords on computers and cell phones used to address sensitive issues of the organization.
 These passwords must comply with the password policies at the end of this document.
 * The mandatory use of screen protectors that block users of computers and cell phones after a certain period of inactivity.
 * The implementation of system encryption: in the case of mobile devices this feature is often activated by default and in the case of computers it may require time, knowledge and special effort to implement an effective disk encryption.
-In this aspect, it is common to concentrate efforts on those computers that handle highly sensitive data, on equipment maintenance plans that consider the configuration of this disk encryption or on the use of operating systems that facilitate system encryption by design.
+In this aspect, it is common to concentrate efforts on those computers that handle highly sensitive data, on device maintenance plans that consider the configuration of this disk encryption or on the use of operating systems that facilitate system encryption by design.
 * The policy of operating system updates: It is generally considered as the minimum necessary to make automated security updates, from that point on it is possible to adjust the policy to each organization according to specific needs.
 * Use antivirus and antimalware software, being able to specify specific approved software or selection criteria.